fwtools

 portfwd

-When removing rules, any rules that match those generated by portfwd
+When removing rules, any rules that match those generated by portfwd will be removed as well.

-The rules generated by portfwd
+The rules generated by portfwd are:

 -A INPUT -p tcp -m tcp --dport (port) -j ACCEPT